tombusby/tombusby.github.io/_posts/2016-05-27-letsecnrypt-nginx-reverse-proxy-no-downtime.md

 sudo docker logs -f $cid
 {% endhighlight %}

 When you see `Connection established` in the logs, it should be ready and listening.
 Assuming you didn't change it, you can test that by calling port 8080.
-In my case that means navigating to [http://ssltest.busby.ninja:8080](http://ssltest.busby.ninja:8080).
+In my case, that means navigating to [http://ssltest.busby.ninja:8080](http://ssltest.busby.ninja:8080).

 ## Basic nginx configuration